maryclare/stat525/index.md

 News
 -------
+* Thursday 4/09/20
+   - Lecture, slides, and code from class have been posted to the [notes page](https://maryclare.github.io/stat525/notes.html).
 * Wednesday 4/08/20
    - Solutions to Homework 6 have been posted to the [Homework](https://maryclare.github.io/stat525/homework.html) page.
 * Tuesday 4/07/20